inmanta/examples/Training/0-manual-configuration.md

 # Manual configuration

 Despite already being deployed, the routers and subscribers are still not connected to each other.
-We can atest this using `ping`.
+We can test this using `ping`.
 Here we try to ping from subscriber-east to router-east:

 ```console
 $ docker exec -ti clab-srlinux-subscriber-east bash